Cate-Lukner/OpenEMR/rename_pdfs/README.md

 ```bash
 ./mac_rename_files.sh # Linux: ./rename_files.sh
 ```
-You can "pause" the renaming process with `CTRL+C` and resume using the following command above.
+You can "pause" the renaming process with `CTRL+C` and resume using the command above.

 All renamed PDFs will be placed in `finished_files/PDFs`.
 All renamed Text documents will be placed in `finished_files/TXTs`.